JulianKunkel/hpc-iodc/18-isc-bof-io500.md

 # Secondary leaders
 Dr. John Bent, jbent@cray.com, Cray
-# Professional title: TODO
+# Professional title: Director of Storage Architecture
 ## BIO
-TODO: Needs update for Cray
-As Chief Architect for Seagate Government Solutions, Dr. John Bent researches and designs storage systems necessary to support an exascale supercomputer.
-His prior work includes building several burst buffer prototypes while working for EMC and the PLFS virtual file system that achieved orders of magnitude bandwidth improvements for parallel writes to a single file while working for Los Alamos National Lab.
+As Director of Storage Architecture at Cray, Dr. John Bent researches and designs storage systems for exascale supercomputers.
+His prior work includes building several burst buffer prototypes, including the first burst buffer prototype in the DAOS project, and the PLFS virtual file system before that.

 # BOF Topic Area
 Data Analytics, Visualization & Storage

 # Abstract (Max 250 words)
-Due to the increasing complexity of HPC data management, activities in the storage research community have increased over the last few years.
-Therefore, analyzing and comparing performance of different HPC machines and storage systems has become even more complicated.
-The community driven development of an IO-500 benchmark has lead to the creation of a competitive list.
+Evolving and new storage technologies introduced over the last few years are causing increasing complexity for HPC data management.
+Hence, analyzing, comparing, or even predicting performance of different HPC machines and storage systems has become more complicated.
+To address this challenge, the community has developed a new composite benchmark that has lead to the creation of the competitive IO-500 list.
 The IO-500 benchmark consists of several data and metadata benchmarks to identify performance boundaries for optimized and suboptimal applications.
+In addition to offering different ways to compare storage systems, the list collects detailed information about storage system design to help system designers make informed trade-offs when specifying new storage requirements.
 While the initial list contains only 9 systems, we expect a rapid growth in the second list.

 The development of the benchmark has been powered by the Virtual Institute for I/O (VI4IO, http://vi4io.org), which provides a platform for I/O researchers and enthusiasts for exchanging information, fosters international collaboration in the field of high-performance I/O, and tracks the deployment of large storage systems by hosting information about high-performance storage systems.
 VI4IO provides a comprehensive data from sites, supercomputers and storage.
 This enables an in-depth analysis of various system characteristics.

 The general purpose of this BoF is to foster the storage community in understanding the performance characteristics of HPC storage.
 The session leaders will give a series of talks followed by Q&A:
 1) The IO-500 approach is presented; this includes the release of the 2nd IO-500 list and providing highlights and insight.